About the Program

 Miquel B. Salmeron, Adjunct Professor.
 Molecules, lasers, atoms, materials science and engineering, matter, scanning, tunneling, atomic force microscopies, x-ray photoelectron spectroscopy.

-Ting Xu, Associate Professor.
+Ting Xu, Professor.
 Polymer, nanocomposite, biomaterial, membrane, directed self-assembly, drug delivery, protein therapeutics, block copolymers, nanoparticles.

 Peidong Yang, Professor.
 Materials chemistry, sensors, nanostructures, energy conversion, nanowires, miniaturizing optoelectronic devices, photovoltaics, thermoelectrics, solid state lighting.

-Jie Yao, Assistant Professor.
+Jie Yao, Associate Professor.
 Optical materials, Nanophotonics, optoelectronics.

 Lutgard De Jonghe, Professor Emeritus.
 Ceramic properties, advanced ceramics, silicon carbide, densification studies, microstructure development.